Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 3340 - Abstract Algebra

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

-Forbidden Overlap: Due to an overlap in content, students will not receive credit for both MATH 3340 and MATH 3360, nor for both MATH 3340 and MATH 4340.
+Forbidden Overlaps: MATH 3340 and MATH 3360, nor for both MATH 3340 and MATH 4340.

-Prerequisite: MATH 2210, MATH 2230, MATH 2310, MATH 2940, or equivalent.
-Students who are considering attending graduate school in mathematics might consider taking MATH 4330 after MATH 3340.
+Prerequisites: MATH 2210, MATH 2230, MATH 2310, MATH 2940, or equivalent.

 An introduction to structures of abstract algebra, including groups, rings, fields, factorization of polynomials and integers, congruences, and the structure of finite abelian groups.
 Additional topics include modules over Euclidean domain and Sylow theorems.
+Students considering graduate school in mathematics might consider taking MATH 4330 after MATH 3340.

 MATH 3360 - Applicable Algebra

-Spring 2025.
+Spring 2027.
 4 credits.
 Student option grading.

 Introduction to the concepts and methods of abstract algebra and number theory that are of interest in applications.
-Covers the basic theory of groups, rings and fields and their applications to such areas as public-key cryptography, error-correcting codes, parallel computing, and experimental designs.
+Covers the basic theory of groups, rings, and fields and their applications to such areas as public-key cryptography, error-correcting codes, parallel computing, and experimental designs.
 Applications include the RSA cryptosystem and use of finite fields to construct error-correcting codes and Latin squares.
 Topics include elementary number theory, Euclidean algorithm, prime factorization, congruences, theorems of Fermat and Euler, elementary group theory, Chinese remainder theorem, factorization in the ring of polynomials, and classification of finite fields.

 MATH 3610 - Mathematical Modeling

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

-Prerequisite: MATH 1110-MATH 1120 or equivalent.
+Prerequisites: MATH 1110-MATH 1120 or equivalent.

-Spring.
-Not offered: 2024-2025.
-Next offered: 2025-2026.
+Spring 2026.
 4 credits.
 Student option grading.

-Prerequisite: PHIL 2310 or MATH 2210 or MATH 2230 or permission of instructor.
-Co-meets with PHIL 6310.
+Prerequisites: PHIL 2310 or MATH 2210 or MATH 2230 or permission of instructor.

 A mathematical study of the formal languages of standard first-order propositional and predicate logic, including their syntax, semantics, and deductive systems.
 The basic apparatus of model theory will be presented.
 Various formal results will be established, most importantly soundness and completeness.